Chicago Blackhawks: Jerseys

-Starting with the 2021-22 NHL regular season, Adidas introduced new environmentally-friendly uniforms for all teams with its Adidas ADIZERO Primegreen Authentic template.
+Starting with the 2021–22 NHL regular season, Adidas introduced new environmentally-friendly uniforms for all teams with its Adidas ADIZERO Primegreen Authentic template.
 The template is made with a minimum of 50% recycled content while still retaining their high-performance materials.
 Each team uniform will maintain its classic stripping and logo, while boasting dimensional embroidery that draws attention to their sustainable materials, and a two-layer twill that underscores the product's authenticity.
 For the Blackhawks, the logo on their uniforms now feature raised markings on the face of their logo, the forehead lines, the eyebrow and eye, as well as the facepaint are all now raised rather than flat as it had been before.

-For the entire 2021–22 NHL season, on both the home and away uniforms, the Blackhawks are wearing memorial patches in remembrance of Tony Esposito, who died on August 10, 2021.
+For the entire 2021–22 season, on both the home and away uniforms, the Blackhawks wore memorial patches in remembrance of Tony Esposito, who died on August 10, 2021.
 The memorial patch features 35 in white on a black circle that is placed on the upper left corner on the front side of the uniform.

+For the entire 2023–24 season, on both the home and away uniforms, the Blackhawks are wearing memorial patches in remembrance of Rocky Wirtz, who died on July 25, 2023.
+The memorial patch features "ROCKY" in white on a black circle that is placed on the upper left corner on the front side of the uniform.

+Starting with the 2024–25 season, Fanatics debuted the Authentic Pro NHL on-ice uniforms that replaces Adidas.
+As part of the new uniform design, there will be an additional layer of fabric inside the lower sleeve to reduce wear caused by friction against the boards.
+The NHL Shield has a new special hologram finish on the front collar, and Fanatics branding is embroidered on the back neck of the uniform.
+The Blackhawks announced a multi-year partnership with Circa Sports in June 2024, making them the official jersey patch sponsor for the team's home red uniforms.

+The Blackhawks wore retro-inspired red uniforms for the 2025 Winter Classic, which incorporated a lace-up collar.
+The crest featured the current Blackhawks logo inside a black roundel, which contained two red six-point stars on each side (a nod to the flag of Chicago), the team name on top and the city name at the bottom.
+The alternating black and white chest and sleeve striping is based on the current red uniform's tail striping, and the back cream numbers featured subtle pinstripes as homage to Wrigley Field's main tenants, the Chicago Cubs.

+For the team's 2025–26 centennial season, the Blackhawks modified their current red home uniforms, adding lace-up collars and gold trim around the crest and back numbers.
+The 100th anniversary patch replaced the "crossing tomahawks" patch on the right shoulder.
+This uniform will only be worn on every home game for that particular season.